All Episodes

 Nobody's talking.

-I mean, for everything that they're asking birth costs, raising the children's cost, education cost, probably if they're women, pay for the first wedding.
+I mean, for everything that they're asking, birth costs, raising the children cost, education costs, probably if they're women, pay for the first wedding, in addition to everything else.

 I don't think this is ever going to see the light of courtroom.

-I think they're gonna settle this.
+I think they're going to settle this.

-Planned Parenthood.
+Planned parenthood.

-Uh, in particular the Marine Corps Law Enforcement Foundation, and it's been a while since I've detailed what they do.
+And it's been a while since I've detailed what they do.

 They've been around since the early to mid-90s.

-And during times of major crisis like 9-11 or the Oklahoma City bombing, the Marine Corps Law Enforcement Foundation also extends assistance to the children of agents in other agencies who happen to be killed, such as maybe Secret Service, wherever they might have fallen, if it's if it's big.
+And during times of major crisis like 9-11 or the Oklahoma City bombing, the Marine Corps Law Enforcement Foundation also extends assistance to the children of agents in other agencies who happen to be killed, such as maybe Secret Service, wherever they might have fallen, if it's big.

-They try to help as many families as they can, educating the children of these fallen heroes.
+They try to help as many families as they can educating the children of these fallen heroes.

 And the third book in the Rush Revere series is in fact dedicated to the United States military for their tremendous sacrifice defending our freedoms, and we are eternally grateful.